 - Explain the lesson objective is for students to identify and add two angles using their own models.

 Guided Practice/Interactive Modeling (10 minutes)

-- Give each student a paper, lead them through: the three fold sequence, fold tracing, line labeling and angle labeling using the angle chart.
+- Give each student a paper and lead them through the three-fold sequence, fold tracing, line labeling, and angle labeling using the angle chart.

-- Share with your students that angles can be added by taking the measure of each and then add their amounts.
+- Share with your students that angles can be added by taking the measure of each and then adding their amounts.
 Demonstrate an addition equation with angle names.

 - Instruct students to pair with a neighbor and write an addition sentence of their own, share with whole class, and correct any misconceptions.

 - Review the lesson objective: to add angles using their paper construction.
 Assign students to write five addition sentences on the back of their construction and answer any clarifying questions.

 - Pair students, allow for students to work independently, and release them to write their addition sentences.